zwicker-group/py-pde/docs/source/manual/advanced_usage.rst

 .. tip::

-    For example, to disable parallel computing in the package, the following code could be added to the start of the script:
+    To disable parallel computing in the package, the following code could be added to the start of the script:

     .. code-block:: python